 Sulfur dioxide (SO2) is a colorless, nonflammable gas with a pungent odor.
 On a worldwide basis, SO, is considered one of the major pollution problems.
-Man-made emissions of SO, account for about onethird of the total emissions of sulfur compounds in the atmosphere.
+Man-made emissions of SO2 account for about onethird of the total emissions of sulfur compounds in the atmosphere.
 At concentrations from 0.3 to 1.0 parts per million (ppm), SO, can be tasted.
 At concentrations above 3.0 ppm, the gas has a pungent, irritating odor.
-SO2 is highly soluble in water and forms sulfurous acid.
+SO, is highly soluble in water and forms sulfurous acid.
 In the atmosphere, sulfurous acid is easily converted to sulfuric acid, which is the major acidic component of acid rain.
-SO, is emitted primarily from stationary sources, power plants and refineries that burn fossil fuels.
+SO, is emitted primarily from stationary sources, power plants, and refineries that burn fossil fuels.
 Other sources are smelters, steel mills, and pulp and paper mills.
 Wood, natural gas, propane and other common fuels used for home heating do not contain significant quantities of sulfur and are not major sources of SO2.
-Diesel fuel and, to a lesser extent, gasoline contain sulfur and contribute to SO, in the ambient air.
+Diesel fuel and, to a lesser extent, gasoline contain sulfur and contribute to SO2 in the ambient air.
+Sulfur can be removed from petroleum products to meet low-sulfur fuel standards.